LauriESB/order-management-system/README.md

 ### 3. Order Processing
 - Create, modify, and delete orders.
-- Link orders to specific customers and vendors.
+- Link orders to specific customers and sellers.
-- Automatically update customer credit limits based on the orders.
+- Automatically update customer credit limits based on their orders.
 - Retrieve customer and seller information using their unique identifiers.

 ## 💻 Technologies Used